kuzzleio/kuzzle-plugin-cloudinary/doc/controllers/assets/search/index.md

 ## Arguments

 - `expression` : Description of your response.
 See [Cloudinary documentation](https://cloudinary.com/documentation/search_api#expressions) for syntax information
-- `next_cursor` :  When a search request has more results to return than `max_results`, the `next_cursor` value is returned as part of the response.
-You can then specify this value as the `next_cursor` parameter of the following request.
+- `next_cursor` :  When a search request has more results to return than `max_results`, the *next_cursor* value is returned as part of the response.
+You can then specify this value as the a parameter of the following request to continue your search.

 - `max_results` : Maximum number of assets to return.
 Default value : `50`
 - `with_field`: Additionnal fields to include in each asset description